BobTheNerd10/Re-Replanted/README.md

 # Replanted-Improvements
 This Repository is a series of bugfixes, QOL changes, and modded content for Plants Vs. Zombies: Replanted!
 Hopefully turning it into the Remaster we never got!

+Note: This project isn't made in ill-will.
+I understand that Replanted's development was insanely rushed and made by an inexperienced team.
+This project is just an attempt to make Replanted more appealing for modders.

 ## Project Structure
 At the moment, this Repository contains two C# projects.
 - Extra-Polish is the project dedicated to fixing all the oversights in the game.